ibm-cloud-docs/discovery-data/product-overview.md

 ## Pinpoint answers
 {: #product-overview-answers}

 Help customers find answers faster.
-Analyze content from a variety of connected data sources, pinpoint the most relevant passage or phrase, and return the right information when someone asks for it.
+Analyze content from various connected data sources, pinpoint the most relevant passage or phrase, and return the right information when someone asks for it.

 If pinpointing answers is your goal, complete the steps that are listed in the following table.